Lzyabc/t-rest_examples_katacoda/t-rest/one_node_resource_get/intro.md

 Let's start!

-Click "START SCENARIO", it will take about 1 minutes to load the environment.
+Click "START SCENARIO", it will take about 1 minute to load the environment.